warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

     BoP ErrSrc(PROC), "arg1=", arg1, "arg2=", arg2
     .... ' any code

-xt: EoP ErrSrc(PROC) ' never use Exit Sub but Goto xt instead
+xt: EoP ErrSrc(PROC) ' never use an Exit above but Goto xt instead in order
-    Exit Sub         ' in order not to bypass the EoP service
+    Exit Sub         ' not to bypass the EoP service and/or other 'clean exit' tasks

 eh: ErrMsg ....
 End Sub